tastyigniter/ti-ext-cart/README.md

     successParamCode: 'hash'
 ---
 ...
-<?= component('checkout') ?>
+@component('checkout')
 ...
 ```

 ### Registering a new Cart Condition

-Here is an example of an extension registering a cart condition
+Here is an example of an extension registering a cart condition.
-.

 ```
 public function registerCartConditions()